 The big issue is that it won’t last very long.
 Because it’s essentially just a ball of dried-up grass, a few exploratory bites will essentially render it useless in the long run, and replacing it multiple times will be pricey.

-All in all, we think this is the best hamster toy of 2021.
+All in all, we think this is the best hamster toy out there.

 2. Kaytee Hamster Chew Toy – Best Value